allanaz/constituent-management-api/README.md

 $ npm run start
 ```

-The API will then be available on `localhost:3000` I recommend PostMan to interact with it.
+The API will then be available on `localhost:3000` I recommend Postman to interact with it.

 ## Endpoints and Examples